grm34/PyArchboot/.github/CONTRIBUTING.md

 - Open an issue requesting new language (language will be added in locales).
 - Follow pull request guidelines as described below.
-- Implement your translations in the corresponding PO file.
+- Implement your translations in the corresponding PO file using Poedit.
 - Create a new pull request to submit your language.

 ### How to make a clean pull request 👌